How to Use 3-Part Cards

 Follow-up activities.

 As a follow-up activity, the child can be invited to make a booklet.
-The child draws pictures from cards, and copies labels or definitions.
+The child draws pictures from cards and copies labels or definitions.
 Some printable sets come with student booklets.
 The child is invited to color pictures, trace labels or copy new vocabulary he or she learned when working with the card set.